 |Brig to Zermatt||1 hour 17 minutes|

-In addition to these attractions that you can reach by train, Brig, Termen, and Ried-Brig are also a good starting points for various hikes in the region.
+In addition to these attractions that you can reach by train, Brig, Rosswald, Termen, and Ried-Brig are also good starting points for various hikes in the region.
+For example, check out the nature path Achera Biela.
+This 24-hectare area contains a variety of valuable habitats, including traditional and near-natural arable crops, species-rich meadows, rocky steppes, bisses, and terraced dry stone walls.

 Final Thoughts: Brig, Switzerland

-It is worth considering Brig when visiting Switzerland, even if most guide books recommend places like Lucerne, Zurich, Bern, or Geneva instead.
+It is worth considering Brig, Switzerland, even if most guidebooks recommend places like Lucerne, Zurich, Bern, or Geneva instead.
 Despite its small size, there are plenty of attractions to visit from here.
 Moreover, fast trains make it easy to get here from international airports.

 One caveat to all of this is that Brig doesn’t have many hotels to choose from.
 Nevertheless, you can find wonderful accommodations if you book early.
 Here are some terrific hotel choices due to their excellent location in the heart of the town or near the train station: